kolomanschaft/updatejunkie/README.md

 # Willhaben

 Willhaben is a platform independent observer for the advertising platform [willhaben.at][].
-If new ads match certain pre-defined criteria (e.g. keywords or price) Willhaben triggers a user notification.
+If new ads match certain pre-defined criteria (e.g. keywords or price) Willhaben instantly triggers a user notification.
+Willhaben offers different notification options depending on the platform:

-There are currently two ways you can run Willhaben:
-* __Local__: It can run locally on MacOSX (>=10.8) or Linux/GTK (>=2.0) utilizing the platform's native notification environment.
+* GTK notifications
+* OSX notification center (>= 10.8)
+* Email notifications

-* __Server__: If you run Willhaben on a server it will not use any GUI elements.
-Notifications are sent via email.
-Of course you can also run Willhaben locally in server mode.
-Since server mode does only depend on pure Python modules it should run on a variety of platforms.
+If you only switch on email notifications, Willhaben only depends on pure Python modules and should run on a variety of platforms.

 ## Dependencies